gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/caching.md

 How you set up your caching depends on how you host your site.
 We encourage people to create [Gatsby Adapters](/docs/how-to/previews-deploys-hosting/adapters/) per host to automate the creation of caching headers.
 Gatsby automatically applies the caching headers mentioned above and passes them to adapters.
 The adapter will only need to apply them.

-If your host doesn't have an adapter yet, you can also search for plugins like:
+If an adapter doesn’t exist for your deployment platform, you can also search for plugins like:

 - [gatsby-plugin-s3](/plugins/gatsby-plugin-s3/)
 - [gatsby-plugin-fastify](/plugins/gatsby-plugin-fastify/)